 FAST is an easy way to remember the signs of a stroke.
 When you see these signs, you will know that you need to call 911 fast.
 FAST stands for:

 F – Face drooping.
 One side of the face is drooping or numb.
 When the person smiles, the smile is uneven.

 A – Arm weakness.
 One arm is weak or numb.
 When the person lifts both arms at the same time, one arm may drift downward.

 S – Speech difficulty.
 You may see slurred speech or difficulty speaking.
 The person can’t repeat a simple sentence correctly when asked.

 T – Time to call 911.
 If someone shows any of these symptoms, call 911 right away.
 Call even if the symptom goes away.
 Make note of the time the symptoms first appeared.

 Your healthcare provider will take a complete health history and do a physical exam.
 You will need tests for stroke such as brain imaging and measuring the blood flow in the brain.
 Tests may include:

-- CT scan of the brain.
+- CT (computed tomography) scan of the brain.
 An imaging test that uses X-rays to take clear, detailed images of the brain.
 A brain CT scan can show bleeding in the brain or damage to brain cells caused by a stroke.
 It is used to find abnormalities and help find the location or type of stroke.

 - CTA (computed tomographic angiography).
 An X-ray image of the blood vessels.
 A CT angiogram uses CT technology to get images of blood vessels.